10 Military Spouse Blogs We Think You'll Love

 10 Military Spouse Bloggers We Think You Should Follow!

 With a fresh mix of working mom advice and humor, J.D.
 Collins serves up information and guidance we all wished we had when we first married our servicemember.
 For any military spouse looking to write their own blog, J.D. has resources just for you.

-Kristen Smith knows military spouses need portable careers.
+Kristen Smith shares about portable careers and navigating military life.
 In her blog, she highlights step-by-step options for working from home and how to earn an income writing professionally.
 Kristen also offers an online community for military bloggers and loads of resources to help you on your blogging journey.

-In addition to her content editor duties here at MilitaryByOwner, Jen is the author of a book for military spouses and the host of the Milpouse Matters podcast.
-Since she successfully graduated four kids from high school, Jen blogs about homeschooling topics with a strong streak of expertise.
+In addition to her Content Editor duties here at MilitaryByOwner, Jen is the author of a book for military spouses and the host of the Milpouse Matters podcast.
+Since she successfully graduated four kids from high school, Jen also blogs about homeschooling topics with a strong streak of expertise.
 She also shares thoughts on military life and offers writing advice.

 Although Jo’s blogging began detailing care packages for her deployed husband, her military lifestyle subjects keep her large audience entertained and informed.
 Her collection of wedding posts is especially fun.

 Our male milspouse counterparts must not be forgotten!
 Chris Pape created Macho Spouse to provide male spouses the resources they need to support their path through military service.
 A thorough video collection of military life matters makes Macho Spouse even more unique.